 \subsection{Transformation to a linear wave equation}

-The conservation law multiplier \eqref{pot2.multr.funct} for the undamped potential equation \eqref{pot2.eqn.undamped} involves a function $f(v_t,v_x)$ of two variables.
-This indicates that equation \eqref{pot2.eqn.undamped} can be mapped to a linear wave equation by the method in \Ref{AncBluWol}.
+The conservation law multiplier \eqref{pot2.multr4.funct} for the undamped potential equation \eqref{pot2.eqn.undamped} involves a function $f(v_t,v_x)$ of two variables.
+This indicates that equation \eqref{pot2.eqn.undamped} can be mapped to a linear equation by the general method in \Ref{AncBluWol}.

-The steps go as follows.
+In outline, the steps go as follows.
 First, the variables in multiplier function give the new independent variables, $t^*= v_t$ and $x^*= v_x$.
-Because these variables involve derivatives of $v$, the new dependent variable will be of the form $v^* = w(t,x,v,v_t,v_x)$, such that the mapping will be a contact transformation.
+Because these variables involve derivatives of $v$, the new dependent variable will be of the form $v^* = w(t,x,v,v_t,v_x)$ such that the mapping will consist of a contact transformation.
+Write